Bill’s been in touch with his Lionel model railroad:

 When my grandchildren were young I set up the train set at Christmas again.
 The second Christmas with grandchildren I put the layout on a couple of 4×8 sheets of plywood supported by saw horses in a spare room in the basement and added some rudimentary scenery.

-For Christmas in 2007 my children (who always find it difficult to buy me presents) recognized my interest and bought me a new Lionel Polar Express set with Fastrack.
+For Christmas in 2007 my children (who always find it difficult to buy me presents) recognized my interest and bought me a new Lionel model railroad, the Polar Express set with Fastrack.
 For a while I had a mixed layout with part tubular track and part Fastrack.
 But the trains ran a lot better on the Fastrack and over time I replaced all of the tubular track.

 The layout expanded until it filled the 15 x 17 foot basement room.
 I sometimes regret not taking the opportunity to switch to HO gauge so that I would have room for more train equipment.